deeps00007/floating_promo_video/README.md

 ## Behavior

+- Smoothly appears after a 3-second delay with fade & scale animations
 - Starts muted by default
-- Tap to expand/collapse
+- Tap to expand into a full-screen view (saves original dragged position)
 - Drag to reposition (snaps to left/right edge on drag end)
-- Close button hides widget for session
+- Close button triggers an outro animation and hides widget for the session
 - Empty `tokenApiUrl` (`''`) skips backend and uses `fallbackUrls` directly

 ## Best practices